justin-john/elet/README.md

 ##### response.render(view, [locals object], templateEngine)
 Renders a view and sends the rendered HTML string to the client.

 Parameters:

-view, The template name that needs to render.
+* View: The template name that needs to render.
 If skipped or give locals as first argument in render.
 The method will look in view directory with action named file is present and automatically render the template.

-locals, an object whose properties define local variables for the view.
+* Locals: An object whose properties define local variables for the view.

-templateEngine, a string used render with different template engine than config defined default template engine.
+* TemplateEngine: A string used render with different template engine than config defined default template engine.
 If swig is default template engine in application then this property to override to jade/ejs template engine only for corresponding request.
 If templateEngine is given, then we must give all other arguments that is view string and locals object in response.render method.
 Remember, this templateEngine given must be required before using in application.